supplier audit inside china factory for execution risk evaluation

 But they do not answer the most important question:

-Passing an audit often means:
+A passed audit often means:

-Everything appears correct
+Everything appears acceptable.

 An Audit Takes Place In A Controlled Environment